FelipeMarra/flutter_chat_composer/README.md

 );
 ```
 ### State Types and Properties
 First you should know general state properties.
-They will have the id, onEnter/onLeave functions, and transitions like in  <a href="https://github.com/FelipeMarra/state-composer">state_composer<a>, and generally something to show to the user and receive it's input in return.<br>
+They will have an id, onEnter/onLeave functions, and transitions like in  <a href="https://github.com/FelipeMarra/state-composer">state_composer<a>, and generally something to show to the user and receive it's input in return.<br>

 Currently we have 4 state types, let's add one of each in our bot.<br>

 ### Open Text State

 State A will introduce our bot to the user, and ask his name back.
-As you can see a text state type has a `decideTransition` property, which will give you the text typed by the user so you can decide what transition to make.
+As you can see `BotStateOpenText` type has a `decideTransition` property, which will give you the text typed by the user so you can decide what transition to make.
 In our <a href="https://github.com/FelipeMarra/flutter_chat_composer/tree/main/example">example<a> we'll run _stateADecision wich will say to our machine to transition to the state ALoop till the user say his name.
-When the text is not empty will go to state B. Remember that a state can only transition to another that is inside its transition list, otherwise it will throw an error.
+When the text is not empty will go to state B. Remember that a state can only transition to another that is inside its transition list, otherwise it will throw an error. <br>

+Another very important thing is that instead of text or richText widgets we use `MarkdownBody` from the <a href="https://pub.dev/packages/flutter_markdown">flutter_markdown<a> package.
+It allows us to render markdown - like the one I'm using right now to write this README.md file - in a very easy way, avoiding all the boilerplate code that would be needed otherwise.

 ``` dart
   String _stateADecision(TextEditingController textController) {